Certified Scrum Master (CSM)

 CSM Learning Objectives

-Topics covered primarily by team activities and examples (any lectures would be very short):
+Topics are covered primarily by team activities and examples (any lectures would be very short).
+A CSM participant who applies himself/herself to the preparation work and course activities should be able to explain the following:

 - How Agile development differs from traditional project management.